ragtam/angular-playground/src/app/menu/readme.md

 menu.component.ts

 Now we have to project the content of our container.
-I can be done using <ng-content> tag.
+It can be done using <ng-content> tag.
 Angular replaces this tag with the content that we place between our host component tags.
 If we put <app-menu>Hello World<app-menu>, it will simply display 'Hello World' in our host component.

 ```
 <div class="menu">